HugoBlox/theme-research-group/content/authors/Current/Yiming FU/_index.md

 ---
 # Display name
-title: Yingzhu  HE
+title: Yiming  FU

 # Username (this should match the folder name)
 authors:
-  - HE, Yingzhu
+  - Yiming FU

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position

-role: Department of Electronic and Computer Engineering
+role: "E-mail: yfuaq@connect.ust.hk"

+user_groups:
+  - Doctor of Philosophy

 _build:
   render: never